axone-protocol/axoned/docs/predicate/block_height_1.md

 This scenario demonstrates how to retrieve the block height of the current block.

-Here's the steps of the scenario:
+Here are the steps of the scenario:

 - **Given** a block with the following header: